-Lauded for her "lower extension that has to be heard to be believed," by Seen and Heard International, Emily Geller is a New York City-based performer praised for her "effortless comic delivery."
+Lauded for her "lower extension that has to be heard to be believed," by Seen and Heard International, Emily Geller is a contralto based in New York City.
 A uniquely versatile artist, she has established herself as a performer to watch in opera, operetta, new music, musical theater, and oratorio.

-Ms. Geller’s 2021 season began with a non-traditional casting as Germont in a site-specific production of La traviata with MassOpera at the historic Eustis Estate, and “Gather Together: A Taste for the Season” with Tri-Cities Opera.
-2022 performances include Elder Constance in Matthew Aucoin’s Second Nature with Opera Fayetteville, Benoit/Alcindoro in La bohème with Newport Classical, and Zita in Gianni Schicchi with Salt Marsh Opera, Brahms’s Alto Rhapsody with the Mendelssohn Glee Club of New York City, and Suzuki in Madama Butterfly with Teatro Lirico d’Europa for their East Coast Tour.
+Ms. Geller’s 2021-2022 season began with a non-traditional casting as Germont in a site-specific production of La traviata with MassOpera at the historic Eustis Estate, “Gather Together: A Taste for the Season” with Tri-Cities Opera, Elder Constance in Matthew Aucoin’s Second Nature with Opera Fayetteville, and Benoit/Alcindoro in La bohème with Newport Classical.
+Upcoming 2022-2023 season includes Zita in Gianni Schicchi with Salt Marsh Opera, Brahms’s Alto Rhapsody with the Mendelssohn Glee Club of New York City, and Suzuki in Madama Butterfly with Teatro Lirico d’Europa for their East Coast Tour.

 Recent notable concert soloist work includes Mozart’s Requiem, Mendelssohn’s Elijah, Vivaldi’s Gloria, Bach's Weihnachts-Oratorium, Duruflé’s Requiem, Britten’s Rejoice in the Lamb, and Handel’s Messiah at companies across the United States.